 Future of the Workforce

 The Future of the Workforce initiative demands organizations fundamentally revisit how people and technology work together to create value.
-While top talent still matters, the research finds executive leadership struggling with how much to invest in “typical workers.”

 The Strategic Measurement initiative explores leadership's burgeoning use of next-generation measures, including key performance indicators.
 Through a series of research reports, video interviews, and an interactive self-assessment, these programs explore the role of key performance indicators (KPIs) as a leadership tool.
 A key, cross-cutting theme is to develop a deeper understanding of best practices around KPIs: What distinguishes KPIs from other metrics?

 The Digital Leadership initiative explores the growing use of digital technologies in the business landscape.
 Through a series of annual reports, blogs, articles, and case studies, the exploration examines how companies are cultivating opportunities and addressing risks in a fast-moving, digital environment.